What Are 'Morning Erections'?

 Are morning erections a health problem?

 No, they’re not – in fact, having morning erections is a sign that the blood and nerve supply around the penis is working normally.
-They are not linked to any kind of health problem such as a sexually transmitted infection (STI) or issue with the prostate.
+They are not linked to any kind of health problem such as a sexually transmitted infection (STI) or issues with the prostate.

 Some people may find that having morning erections make it more difficult to urinate in the morning.
 This may be inconvenient, but it is not a sign of an underlying medical problem.